Remembering us in your will is a great way to ensure that the work of Autism Berkshire continues.

 How do I make a will, and what will happen if I don’t?

-Any practising solicitor can write a will for you or you can write it yourself.
-The Citizens’ Advice Bureau has guidance on its website at www.citizensadvice.org.uk/relationships/death-and-wills/wills/
+A solicitor can write a will for you or you can write it yourself.
+Citizens’ Advice has guidance on its website at https://www.citizensadvice.org.uk/family/death-and-wills/wills/

 If you do not have a will, it could mean that what you leave behind might not go to the people you want it to.
-You could also find that a substantial part of what you leave behind could go to the Government through Inheritance Tax.
+You could also find that a substantial part of your estate could go to the Government through Inheritance Tax.

 Making a will (also known as a legacy or bequest) really is as simple as listing the things you own (money and possessions) and writing down who you would like them to go to when you die.

 Yes, it’s a good idea to review your will on a regular basis.
 You can make simple amendments to an existing will by writing a codicil – a signed document referring to the existing will, detailing any alterations.